zk475811/AWS_StudyGuide/README.md

 3. Throughput Optimized HDD (ST1)
   * large amount of sequential data
   * big data (hadoop)
+  * logs
+  * data warehousing
   * cannot be a boot volume
 4. Cold HDD (SC1)
   * lowest cost storage for infrequently accessed workloads
   * cannot be a boot volume
 5. Magnetic (Standard)
   * lowest cost per gig of all EBS volume types
+  * infrequent access
   * bootable

+## Security Groups
+A virtual firewall controlling traffic to instances
+When you first launch an EC2 instance you associate it with one or more security groups

+Specify ports and IP addresses to allow traffic on